tasnimfateha/grayBall_Insertion/README.md

 Input image ⮕ MobileNetV3 (feature extraction) ⮕ U-Net decoder ⮕ segmentation mask

-Loss function likely: BCE loss or Dice loss (will have to correct that!)
+Loss function likely: BCE loss or Dice loss (will have to correct that!).
 Goal is to minimize the difference between predicted mask and ground truth mask.

 ### Step 8 - Visualize predictions